Research

 There are currently some technologies available to help people monitor their health, such as watches that monitor heart rate.
 However, many of the technologies we have today can be expensive, get in the way, or be uncomfortable and difficult to use.
 In the future, installing newly developed technologies in the home may help to monitor health more easily.

 ‘The Quantum-Inspired Imaging for Remote Monitoring of Health and Disease in Community Health Care’ or ‘QUEST’ study, is based at the University of Glasgow and is funded by the Engineering and Physical Sciences Research Council.
 The aim of QUEST is to develop new technologies and devices to be installed in the home, which can be used to remotely monitor people’s health.
 For example, blood flow, heart rate, movement and possibly brain activity using technology such as lasers, WiFi and radar.
-You can read more about QUEST here.
+Read more about QUEST.

-As part of the QUEST study, we want to find out the views and experiences of members of the public (adults over the age of 18) and health professionals, about the technologies we are developing.
-We would like to find out how acceptable the technologies are to people and what they think are the benefits and risks.
-This would involve taking part in a focus group or interview in person or by video/phone call.
-All participants will be offered a gift voucher as a token of appreciation for their time.
+As part of the QUEST study, we wanted to find out the views and experiences of members of the public (adults over the age of 18) and health professionals, about the technologies we are developing.
+We wanted to find out how acceptable the technologies are to people and what they thought would be the benefits and risks.
+We carried out focus groups and interviews and are currently analysing the data we collected.
+Please check back for updates on our results.

 The team